gramineproject/gramine/Documentation/devel/features.md

 Gramine implements timers that notify via file descriptors: `timerfd_create()`, `timerfd_settime()` and `timerfd_gettime()`.
-The timerfd object is created inside Gramine, and all operations are resolved entirely inside Gramine.
+The timerfd object is created inside Gramine, and all operations are resolved entirely inside Gramine (note that the time source in Gramine SGX is still untrusted).
 Each timerfd object is associated with a dummy eventfd created on the host.
 This is purely for triggering read notifications (e.g., in epoll); timerfd data is verified inside Gramine and is never exposed to the host.
-Since the host is used purely for notifications, a malicious host can only induce Denial of Service (DoS) attacks.
-`TFD_TIMER_CANCEL_ON_SET` is silently ignored because there are no "discontinuous changes of time" in Gramine (via e.g., `settimeofday()`). `TFD_IOC_SET_TICKS` is not supported.
+Since the host is used purely for notifications, a malicious host can only induce Denial of Service (DoS) attacks. `TFD_TIMER_CANCEL_ON_SET` is silently ignored because there are no "discontinuous changes of time" in Gramine (via e.g., `settimeofday()`). `TFD_IOC_SET_TICKS` is not supported.

 The emulation is currently implemented at the level of a single process.
 The emulation *may* work for multi-process applications, e.g., if the child process inherits the timerfd object but doesn't